aysims95/miniproject1-601/README.md

  - [Master branch](./Git_Glossary/Master_Branch.md)

 ### 3. Shahrukh Khan

+* A step by step tutorial that explains how to set up [Git](/GitInstall/GitForWindows.md and work collaboratively with more than one person
 * Explain the concept of [Branching](/Branching/Branching.md) and how to to use branches to avoid merge conflicts, your tutorial must illustrate how to create a merge conflict and resolve the merge conflict.
 * [Forking vs Cloning](./Forking/forking.md)
 * [Pull Request](./Pull/Pull.md)